Andrew Vaughn Player Props: White Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective nine K/9, which ranks 15th in the league.
+- The Blue Jays pitching staff ranks 13th in the league with a collective nine strikeouts per nine innings.

-- The Blue Jays' 4.37 team ERA ranks 16th across all league pitching staffs.
+- The Blue Jays' 4.18 team ERA ranks 14th among all MLB pitching staffs.

-- Blue Jays pitchers combine to rank 22nd in baseball in home runs given up (30 total, 1.3 per game).
+- Blue Jays pitchers combine to rank 20th in baseball in home runs surrendered (30 total, 1.3 per game).

-- Berrios makes the start for the Blue Jays, his fifth of the season.
-He is 1-3 with a 6.23 ERA and 21 strikeouts in 21 2/3 innings pitched.
+- Kikuchi (3-0 with a 3.80 ERA and 20 strikeouts in 21 1/3 innings pitched) gets the start for the Blue Jays, his fifth of the season.

-- In his last time out on Thursday, the righty threw seven innings against the Houston Astros, giving up two earned runs while surrendering three hits.
+- In his most recent time out on Friday against the New York Yankees, the left-hander tossed six innings, allowing one earned run while surrendering four hits.

-- The 28-year-old has a 6.23 ERA and 8.7 strikeouts per nine innings across four games this season, while giving up a batting average of .259 to his opponents.
+- In four games this season, the 31-year-old has amassed an ERA of 3.80, with 8.4 strikeouts per nine innings.
+Opponents are hitting .250 against him.

 © 2023 Data Skrive.
 All rights reserved.